Table of Contents

 According to a Circle research report, membership creators earn 41% more on average than creators using mixed revenue models — $94K versus $67K annually.
 The recurring nature of membership income removes the feast-or-famine cycle that defines brand deal dependency.

 The Bellumera case study shows the same pattern at a DTC brand level: $10,200 MRR, 537 members, 85% retention — also built on a private Telegram channel with access managed by Paprika.
 Two completely different niches, same structural advantage: recurring revenue that compounds instead of restarting each month.
+Finance and trading channels push the model even further — see the paid Telegram trading channel breakdown for how a crypto signals creator reached $7,200/mo with 150 paying members at $48/month.
+For a side-by-side view of what fitness, finance, education, and crypto channels earn at the same member counts — including pricing ranges and time-to-MRR by niche — see the Telegram channel income benchmarks by niche.

-Q: How long does it take to reach $5,000 MRR with a fitness paid community?
-A: Marco reached $5,200 MRR in 8 months starting from zero.
+Marco reached $5,200 MRR in 8 months starting from zero.
 At $12/month and 87% retention, the math requires roughly 433 paying members.
-Building to 100 members in month 3 and growing through referrals and content marketing gets you there within a year — faster if you have an existing audience.
+Building to 100 members in month 3 and growing through referrals and content marketing gets you there within a year — faster if you have an existing audience to convert.

 How Fitness Creators Are Using Telegram Paid Channels

 A paid Telegram channel gives fitness creators a direct, algorithm-free line to their paying audience.
 The setup is simple: a private channel or group where content is delivered, priced with a monthly access fee, and enforced automatically.
+Telegram’s 80-90% message open rate — versus 20-30% for email — means content actually gets seen, which directly affects retention.

 The content mix that retains fitness members month after month: